 Signing a Flipsnack API request is a easy:

-- 1.Sort the request parameters alphabetically, but exclude the signature parameter (e.g
+- 1.Sort the request parameters alphabetically, but exclude the signature and file parameter (e.g

 action=3, collectionHash=1, apiKey=2 results to action=3, apiKey=2, collectionHash=1).